Edwards-R/understanding_docs/obsolete/separating-areas.md

 With this organisation of data, anything from a type to an interpretation may be condensed into any object communication patterns, such as XML, YAML, TOML, JSON etc.

 ### Full stack or short stack
+> WTF is with that title?
+Hell no!

 With the advent of a relational model, it becomes possible to shortcut longer processes in certain situations.
 For example, if the type, type version, and interpretation are all linked in the manner prescribed, it is possible to identify the full stack from the interpretation alone.
 However, this 'short stack' will only work *within an individual instance*.
 To follow more, we need to understand the limitations of the interpretation area.
 We previously stated that *interpretations are also potential results of non-global modification*.
 These non-global modifications mean that there is a need for multiple collections of entries in the interpretation area, one to service each 'non-global' area.
 Such a revelation raises a number of questions.
 What size should each 'non-global' area be?
 Why are separate areas needed?
 What are the mechanisms for sharing data across these areas?

 ## Conclusion